Elections to the European Parliament

-Elections to the European Parliament take place every five years by universal adult suffrage; with more than 400 million people eligible to vote, they are considered the second largest democratic elections in the world after India's.
+Elections to the European Parliament take place every five years by universal adult suffrage; with more than 400 million people eligible to vote, they are the second largest democratic elections in the world after India's.

 Until 2019, 751 MEPs were elected to the European Parliament, which has been directly elected since 1979.
 Since the withdrawal of the United Kingdom from the EU in 2020, the number of MEPs, including the president, has been 705.
 No other EU institution is directly elected, with the Council of the European Union and the European Council being only indirectly legitimated through national elections.
 While European political parties have the right to campaign EU-wide for the European elections, campaigns still take place through national election campaigns, advertising national delegates from national parties.

+The election days are 4 consecutive days, from Thursday to Sunday, between April 7th and July 10th.
+The latest election took place in 2024 and the next election will take place in 2029.

 Apportionment

 The allocation of seats to each member state is based on the principle of degressive proportionality, so that, while the size of the population of each country is taken into account, smaller states elect more MEPs than is proportional to their populations.
 As the numbers of MEPs to be elected by each country have arisen from treaty negotiations, there is no precise formula for the apportionment of seats among member states.
 No change in this configuration can occur without the unanimous consent of all governments.